GumTreeDiff/gumtree/README.md

 ## Description

-GumTree is a tool to deal with source code as trees and compute differences between them.
-It has the following features:
-* converting a source file into a language-agnostic tree format
-* export the produced trees in various formats
-* compute the differences between the trees
-* export these differences in various formats
-* visualize these differences graphically
+GumTree is a syntax-aware diff tool.
 It improves text-based diff tools in two important ways:
-* it works on a tree structure rather than a text structure,
+* the edit actions are always aligned with the syntax,
-* it can detect moved or renamed elements in addition of deleted and inserted elements.
+* it can detect moved or renamed elements in addition of deleted and inserted code.

 ## Documentation

 To use GumTree, you can start by consulting the [Getting Started](https://github.com/GumTreeDiff/gumtree/wiki/Getting-Started) page from our [wiki](https://github.com/GumTreeDiff/gumtree/wiki).
+If you have a question to ask, please use GitHub's [discussions](https://github.com/GumTreeDiff/gumtree/discussions) instead of opening an issue.

 ## Screenshots